What is a delivery hemorrhage and how can it be avoided?

 There are several possible causes:

 • Lack of uterine contractions: the most frequent cause.
-As we saw earlier, it is essential for the uterus to contract following childbirth, in order to expel the placenta and retract afterwards.
+As we saw earlier, it is essential for the uterus to contract following childbirth, in order to expel the placenta and then retract.
 Sometimes, however, the uterus does not contract or does not contract sufficiently (uterine atony), preventing the blood vessels from closing.
 Some doctors also believe that induced labor may be a factor in delivery hemorrhage, as the uterus contracts less well.

 • A coagulation disorder.
 If a woman bleeds a lot for a long time, it may damage her clotting factors and cause her to bleed even more.
 This can also happen if she doesn't have enough platelets or her coagulation factors are not right, but it's not systematic.

-• A complication after a Caesarean section.
+• A complication after Caesarean section.

-Unfortunately, some pregnancies are even more at risk. lThese include spregnancies in which the uterus has been very strained (women pregnant with twins or with babies weighing over 4 kg at term, or who have too much amniotic fluid), women suffering from diabetes or hypertension, too rapid or very long deliveries, caesarean deliveries, women who have had several children or who have already suffered a delivery haemorrhage.
+Unfortunately, some pregnancies are more at risk than others.
+These include pregnancies in which the uterus has been very strained (women pregnant with twins or with babies weighing over 4 kg at term, or who have too much amniotic fluid), women suffering from diabetes or hypertension, too rapid or very long deliveries, a caesarean delivery, women who have had several children or who have already suffered a delivery haemorrhage.
 Nevertheless, these high-risk pregnancies are generally known in advance, enabling doctors to prepare for them.
 In the case of high-risk pregnancies, we advise you to choose a type II maternity hospital, so that you can benefit from special care if necessary.

 Back to blog